rosenberg-c/polysonic-documentation/README.md

     Connect your MIDI device.
     Choose your mode: split, solo, clone, remap, or arp, and tweak the settings to your preference.
-    Play and explore the new dimensions Pyramidi adds to your musical expression.
+    Play and explore the new dimensions Polysonic adds to your musical expression.

 ### Configuration

-Enable Pyramidi virtual device
+Enable Polysonic virtual device

 ![Img](./images/protools-enable-midi-device.png)

-Useful setup, here we are listening on channel-16 from Pyramidi and also sending to Pyramidi on channel-16
+Useful setup, here we are listening on channel-16 from Polysonic and also sending to Polysonic on channel-16

 ![Img](./images/protools-config-midi.png)